mrmattipants/RedditScripts/ScreenConnect/Query-ScreenConnectMsiFile/readme.md

 <img src="https://imgur.com/G7vTmk1.png">

-This PowerShell Script simpy retrieves the ScreenConnect Product Name, Version Number and Launch Parameters from a ScreenConnect MSI Installation Package/File.
+This PowerShell Script simpy retrieves the ScreenConnect Product Name, Version Number and Launch Parameters from ScreenConnect MSI Installation Packages/Files.

 Simply Download and Extract the ZIP Folder.
-Please refer to the following Link, for Instructions.
+For Instructions, please refer to the following Link.

 <b>Instructions - Query-ScreenConnectMsiFile</b>:<br />
 <a href="https://imgur.com/a/N8ysd1a">https://imgur.com/a/N8ysd1a</a><br />